SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   What error do you get if you remove the cast from the last line?
+   Try removing the cast to ``String`` from the last line.
-   Why?
+   What error do you get?

+   Try rewriting the last line to use string interpolation.
+   Do you still need an explicit cast?

 Assignment matches parts on the left side to parts on the right, which allows you to perform several assignments at once.